pepkit/eido/docs/filters.md

 # Eido filters

 Eido provides a CLI to convert a PEP into different output formats.
-These include some built-in formats, like csv (which takes your spits out a processed csv file, with project/sample modified), yaml, and a few others.
+These include some built-in formats, like _csv_ (which takes your spits out a processed csv file, with project/sample modified), _yaml_, and a few others.
 It also provides a plugin system so that you can write your own Python functions to provide custom output formats.

 ## View available filters